rmrs/random-location/README.md

 $ npm install --save random-location
 ~~~

-Then with a module bundler like [webpack](https://webpack.github.io/), use as
-you would anything else:
+Thenuse as you would anything else:

 ```js
 // Using ES6 modules